kmarkus/microblx/docs/user/tutorial.rst

 ----------------------------------------------------------

 ``ubx-genblock`` generated sample `.usc` files to run each block independently.
-We want to run and compose them together and save the results in a logger file.
+We want to run and compose them together and make the resulting signals available using message queues.
 The composition file **platform_2dof_and_control.usc** is quite self explanatory: It contains

 - the libraries to be imported,